 OKRs work with a simple philosophy - let’s shift the focus from Me to We.
 It ensures that teams work together to focus their effort on what is most important, in order to make measurable contributions that will drive the company forward.

 Why is this relevant now?
-Your company and team can reach for the stars in 2023, if you kickstart the coming year with OKRs!
+Your company and team can reach for the stars in 2023, if you kickstart the coming quarter with OKRs!

 To get the best out of OKRs, one needs to understand the fundamentals.
 OKRs are not a performance evaluation tool, nor are they a task list to fill-and-forget.
 Rather, OKRs measure how each employee contributes towards achieving the larger mission and improves the company’s performance - by setting a cadence for review, feedback and conversations.
 The best part is the flexibility of OKRs - they are never set in stone, and they can and should be revised for changing business climates.